 BuzzFeed — Julie Gerstein, Senior Lifestyle Editor“A brave, crazy genius and a team of volunteers dug through hundreds of hours of tape to create this archive.
 Take a perusal and try not to lose the next ten hours of your life.
 It will throw you into a nostalgia k-hole.”The New York Times — Jon Caramanica, Television Critic“The site devoted to the first run of the show that thrived by exploiting the large window of obscurity between new bands’ first songs and their wide embrace—if they ever got there.”NPR — Sarah Handel, Producer and Senior Editor“Something amazing now exists: The 120 Minutes Archive.
 It’s an absolute treasure.
 Click over—but only if you’ve got some significant time to spend.
 I know I could spend all day going through it.”The New Yorker — Troy Patterson and Doreen St. Félix, Staff Writers“The metamorphosis of alternative rock, assembled with obsessive love and exhaustive links.
 To play along and sequence your viewing as the network did is to discover wonderful juxtapositions, while admiring a variety of lo-fi visual styles developed under low-budget constraints.”MTV — Brett Smiley, Staff Writer“Thanks to the gigantic 120 Minutes Archive, you’ll enjoy information about the show that you probably didn’t know or may have forgotten.”The A.V.
 Club — Rob Dean, “Great Job, Internet!”“Luckily, this being the internet, there is work being done to preserve this legacy, even when MTV veered away from playing music videos entirely.
 It’s interesting to see how the vibe changed with each new fad in music and how far the ‘alternative’ label could be stretched over 27 years.”Entertainment Weekly — Mike Bruno, “Site Of The Day”“Be careful: what started out as an innocent reminiscing on my former love of the Sugarcubes has turned into an hour-long marathon of clicking Sonic Youth, Cure, and Primus videos.
 Impressive, obsessive, and sure to remind you of a really bad haircut.”USA Today — Jayme Deerwester, Entertainment Reporter“If your favorite member of Generation X has had a hard time focusing on work, now you know why: it’s this lovingly catalogued compendium of MTV’s influential, wayward home for college and alternative music.”VICE — Editorial, “Noisey: Music by VICE”“120 Minutes now has an iconic place in the hallowed halls of music history.
 Get stoned and relive your late-night TV watching youth.”Mental Floss — Chris Higgins, Pop Culture Writer“Imagine my joy when a new website began cataloging videos featured on 120 Minutes.
 The 120 Minutes Archive has entertained me for hours.”Paper Magazine — Elizabeth Thompson, Executive Editor“Any alternateen worth their ringer tees was obsessed with MTV’s weekly alt video show.
 So cancel your plans, say goodbye to the day: The 120 Minutes Archive is a wonderland.”HuffPost — Michael Calderone, Senior Media Reporter“For all those who recall taping episodes of 120 Minutes, the seminal late-night show that introduced a generation of moody teens to the Pixies.”The Stranger — Mike Nipper, Music Editor“Even for all my thread-chasing, record-nerd pretense, I was quite shocked this exhaustive trove of alternative history exists.
 For even the casual music listener, The 120 Minutes Archive is worth a peek.”The Village Voice — Michael Tedder, Music Editor“MTV executives point to the extensive amount of 120 Minutes information on the web (here’s Exhibit A) as proof that there’s still interest in the show.”T-Mobile — Editorial, “Electronic Beats”“Meet your alternative heroes from the late ’80s to the early ’00s in this rare compilation of memories, which were so close to being lost forever.”MetaFilter — Charles Vestal, Contributing Writer“This should be enough to crush you under a wave of nostalgia and longing for the days when MTV was what it says on the tin.”iHeartRadio — Sara Sheltz, Staff Writer“Beware, because you might lose a little more than the next 120 minutes of your life browsing the archive.
 There’s so much to see.”

-For press inquiries, to get in touch about a feature you’re currently working on, or to let us know about a published feature, email .
+For press inquiries, to get in touch about a feature that you’re currently working on, or to let us know about a published feature, email .

-The 120 Minutes Archive is a fully independent, non-commercial, and not-for-profit project by Tyler Marie.
+The 120 Minutes Archive is a fully independent, non-commercial, and not-for-profit project created by Tyler Marie.
 This project is not owned or operated by MTV.
 Names, logos, and other trademarks are the intellectual property of their respective owners.